The Magic Formula of Inventory Valuation

 What is Inventory Valuation?

 Inventory valuation refers to the accounting activity of attributing a monetary value to all the goods in a company’s inventory at the end of an accounting period.
 In simple terms, it means determining how much is the worth of all the goods in a company’s inventories.
 The final number resulting from the valuation includes all the costs incurred while purchasing or manufacturing the inventory and getting it ready for sale.
+Since inventory is a major line item in reporting, understanding it is essential when analyzing the components of a basic financial statement.

 The value of a company’s inventory appears on its balance sheet.
 For many businesses, inventories are their most significant asset and their value plays a crucial part in the company’s ultimate profitability.
 Calculating the cost of goods sold and determining the company’s bottom line is impossible without first doing an inventory valuation.
 Once the value is specified, companies can also use their inventory valuation as collateral for loans if it is of sufficient amount and not obsolete in any way.
+For those new to financial reporting, an understanding a balance sheet components guide can help clarify where inventory fits and how it impacts a company’s overall financial health.

 The four widely accepted methods of inventory valuation are: